Mishnah Berurah: Contents

-Not all of the Mishnah Brurah was written by Kagan: some parts were instead written by his son or various students, which accounts for the existence of several contradictions between different rulings in the text.
+Not all of the Mishnah Berurah was written by Kagan: some parts were instead written by his son or various students, which accounts for the existence of several contradictions between different rulings in the text.

 Impact

 Mishnah Berurah has come to play a significant role in the study and practice of contemporary Ashkenazi Orthodox Jews.
 According to some, it is the "posek acharon" whose rulings are the last word on halachic issues it addresses.
 As such, the "yeshivish" community tends to follow its rulings almost exclusively.
 However, R' Yosef Eliyahu Henkin ruled that the Aruch haShulchan should be regarded as more authoritative for a number of reasons: it is the later of the two codes; it covers the entire Shulchan Aruch and not just Orach Chaim; it takes Jewish custom into account; it was written by a practicing rabbi who thus had more experience with halachic dilemmas.
 R' Moshe Feinstein also preferred the Aruch Hashulchan, for the last of these reasons.
 Indeed, on a number of key issues, common Orthodox practice does not follow the Mishnah Berurah's stringencies.
 (Note: For example: it is common to make tea from tea bags on Shabbat, to consume chalav stam, and say "yitgadal veyitkadash" in Kaddish (all of which Mishnah Berurah rules against); and Mishnah Berurah's ruling that girls must fully follow tzniut guidelines from age 3 is not universally followed.)

 "Mishnah Berurah Yomit" is a daily study programme initiated by Vaad Daas Halacha and the Chofetz Chaim Heritage Foundation.
 The study program proceeds either on a 2½-year cycle ("Daf a Day") or a 5-year cycle ("Amud a Day") and includes a focus on each Yom Tov (festival) in the 30 preceding days.